Visualize Before You Write: Imagination-Guided Open-Ended Text Generation: Result and Analysis

 Table~\ref{tab:ablation_lm_mapping_tuning} compares the influence of pre-training/tuning the weights of different modules of our \methodname~.
 Generally speaking, tuning the weights during training outperforms freezing the weights, which applies to both the base LM and the mapping network.
 In addition, considering our few-show setup, pre-training the mapping network also helps our \methodname~ gain better performances.
 The best combination is applying the pre-trained mapping network, and tuning it together with the base LM on the few-shot downstream task.

 \paragraph{Showcase} Figure~\ref{fig:showcase_mainpaper_rocstories} provides two showcases on few-shot sentence completion and story generation to compare our \methodname~ with the GPT2-based baselines.
-We see SimCTG and GPT2 tuned with text-only corpus rendering repeated segments, either copying from the input context, or simply repeating themselves.
-In comparison, our \methodname~ has minor degeneration and writes coherent sentence ending or story with more creative details in both tasks.
-More showcases are provided in the Appendix.
+SimCTG and GPT2 tuned with text-only corpus rendering repeated segments, either copying from the input context, or simply repeating themselves.
+In comparison, our \methodname~ has minor degeneration and writes coherent sentence endings or stories with more creative details in both tasks.